Quick Summary

 Nasdaq Stockholm may waive a listing requirement if the objectives behind the requirement or any statutory requirements are not compromised and provided that the objectives behind the waived requirement can be achieved by other means.
 Nasdaq Stockholm allows for issuers to request a formal pre-ruling in case of uncertainty.

 Financial statements.
 The admission documents must generally include audited annual accounts for at least three years and financial statements demonstrating the issuer's profitability.
-Where applicable, the accounts must also include consolidated accounts for the issuer and all its subsidiaries.
+The assessment of the issuer's accounts shall, where applicable, also include the issuer's subsidiaries.

 Listing process